What Is Brick?

-These types of brick are also called rejected bricks and are very similar in properties and quality to the unburnt bricks.
-They are over burnt and thus very weak and cannot be used as a building block.
+These types of bricks are also called rejected bricks and are very similar in properties and quality to unburnt bricks.
+They are over burnt and thus very weak and cannot be used as a building blocks.

 They are of non-uniform shape, size, and color.
 These bricks can be used as a filling material or be ground into a powder to make the wearing coats called Surkhi on the terrace.

 Sand lime or Calcium silicate bricks are also known as flint lime bricks.
 They are made up of calcium and silica.
 These bricks are not hardened by burning.
 Instead, they are hardened by chemical processes.
 Various pigments can be added to the bricks to produce different colors such as black, green, grey, red, brown, and yellow.

 - Due to the impressive colors, they are ideal for ornamental purposes.

 - Due to smooth finish requires less amount of plastering.

 - Produce greater fire resistance than clay bricks.

 - Provide sound insulation and improve the acoustics of the building.

 - They have low abrasive strength and hence not usable for wearing surfaces like pavements, sidewalks, etc.,